criipto/docs-old/eid-specifics/mitid-ux-reqs.md

 <img src="/images/mitid-rounded.png" alt="Default MitID button" style="width: 300px; box-shadow: none;">

-The key elements of the default styling are shown below, but we suggest to also simply inspect the buttons in the MitID applet and copy the corresponding styles.
+The key elements of the default styling are shown below, but we suggest to simply inspect the buttons in the MitID applet and copy the corresponding styles.

 ```css
 {